uzak/etymolog/README.md

     ship

 Each word gets assigned to a language.
 The language is an abbreviation of the language name.
-The default language for can be set in [config](./config.py) is ``en`` (English).
+The default language is English (``en``) and this can be changed in [config](./config.py).
 It is used, when no explicit language is set for a word:

     en:ship